Policy and Procedure #620.0, Community Involvement Hours

 11. involves banking or the handling of securities, or the handling of jewelry, works of art, antiques, or other valuables;

-12. consists of duties normally performed in the home or personal recreational activities;
+12. consists of duties performed in the home (i.e., daily chores) or personal recreational activities;

-15. involves participation in extra-curricular activities, or any position for which a student stands for school-wide election; or
+14. involves participation in extra-curricular activities for which a student stands for school-wide election; and

 1. allocate staff and resources to support the Community Involvement Hours procedure.